gedrutten/Portfolio/content/jso/FinalArtistStatement.md

 <center> {{< figure src="/img/jso/Escher.jpg" caption="MC Escher - Bond of union (April 1956)" width="60%" >}} </center>

 Working through this idea, I came up with two sketches that I wanted to explore further.
 The image on the left works with ribbons like the Escher image, although ribbons in separate rings as opposed to a single long ribbon.
-This would be riveted onto a frame mode from strips of brass.
+This would be riveted onto a frame made from strips of brass.
 The second image is more of a patchwork that simply suggests the shape of a head and requires the viewer to imagine the remaining elements.

 <div class="row">
     <div class="6u 12u$(medium)">